What Kind of Magazine Is It?

 What Kind of Articles Are We Looking For?

 We are very open-minded—as long as the article idea is interesting and relates to the Washington area.

-If you have not worked with us before, send us a query about your article idea via mail or e-mail us at firstname.lastname@example.org.
+If you have not worked with us before, send us a query about your article idea via mail or e-mail us at email@example.com.
 Tell us who you are and what kind of article you'd like to write.
 If your article is already written, mail or e-mail it or drop it off.
 If you want a manuscript returned, include a stamped, self-addressed envelope.
-Give us at least two weeks to respond to a query or submission.

-The types of articles we publish include service pieces (weekend getaways, great places to live, wedding guides); profiles of people (Dan Snyder, Barack Obama); investigative articles ("Why Is Lead Still Poisoning Our Children?"); rating pieces (Bush's Cabinet, top home-repair services); institutional profiles ("How the Carlyle Group Is Making Billions," "Cracking DC's Masonic Code"); first-person articles ("Confessions of a Car Salesman," "My Son, the Mormon"); stories that cut across the grain of conventional thinking ("First, Kill All the Lawyers"); articles that tell the reader how Washington got to be the way it is; light or satirical pieces (send the completed article, not the idea, because in this case execution is everything); and fiction that tells readers how a part of Washington works or reveals something about the character or mood or people of Washington.
+The types of articles we publish include service pieces (weekend getaways, great places to live, wedding guides); profiles of people (Dan Snyder, Barack Obama); investigative articles ("Why Is Lead Still Poisoning Our Children?"); rating pieces (Obama's Cabinet, top home-repair services); institutional profiles ("How the Carlyle Group Is Making Billions," "Cracking DC's Masonic Code"); first-person articles ("Confessions of a Car Salesman," "My Son, the Mormon"); stories that cut across the grain of conventional thinking ("First, Kill All the Lawyers"); articles that tell the reader how Washington got to be the way it is; light or satirical pieces (send the completed article, not the idea, because in this case execution is everything); and fiction that tells readers how a part of Washington works or reveals something about the character or mood or people of Washington.

 Subjects of articles include federal and local government, business, sports, education, medicine, fashion, the environment, how to make money, how to spend money, real estate, performing arts, visual arts, dining out, travel, health, nightlife, home and garden, self-improvement, places to go, and things to do.
 Again, we are interested in almost anything as long as it relates to the Washington area.